Zantac Esophageal Cancer Risk

 -Christine W., Riddle & Brantley client

-If you’ve taken Zantac and been diagnosed with esophageal cancer or any of the cancers listed above, please call 1-800-525-7111 for a FREE consultation.
+If you’ve taken brand-name Zantac (or a “hybrid” mix of brand-name Zantac and generic ranitidine) and been diagnosed with esophageal cancer or any of the cancers listed above, please call 1-800-525-7111 for a FREE consultation.

 You deserve justice and may be entitled to financial compensation.

 “We believe Justice Counts for those injured potentially due to Zantac and are committed to holding drug companies accountable.”

 -Gene Riddle, managing partner and attorney, Riddle & Brantley

 ***Disclaimer: No settlement agreement has been reached in any litigation regarding ranitidine (ZANTAC®), including in the Multidistrict Litigation in the United States District Court for the Southern District of Florida (case no. 20-MD-2924).